Nasty Pig: History

 Nasty Pig ranked number 3,060 the Inc. 5000, Inc.s list of the fastest growing U.S. companies, in 2013.
 The company's 2013 "video lookbook" featured Juliana Huxtable and several "gay nightlife personalities".
 Nasty Pig relocated to a larger flagship store on West 19th Street in Chelsea, Manhattan in 2014.
 In 2015, the company's 30-second "Give/Receive" advertisement was considered "too hot for TV" by Time Warner Cable executives.
 The commercial was scheduled to air on the Cartoon Network, Lifetime, Logo TV, and TBS, but was pulled after four runs on Logo in New York markets.
 Nasty Pig also advertised during American Horror Story: Freak Show in Los Angeles and New York, before launching its first national advertising campaign in 2015 during RuPaul's Drag Race.

 The brand's products have been worn by James Franco, Lady Gaga, and Madonna.
 Nasty Pig and Versace outfitted Olly Alexander for his 2018 Paper magazine photo shoot.
 PinkNews, In 2020, Queerty and Slate praised Lauterstein for his advice for navigating the COVID-19 pandemic.
 He also helped the New York City Department of Health and Mental Hygiene update its 'Safer Sex and COVID-19' guidelines with more specific recommendations for dating and sex during the pandemic.

 Lauterstein was included in Crain's New York Business 2020 list of "notable LGBTQ leaders and executives".
+Later that year, the fashion brand's flagship brick-and-mortar store in Chelsea closed.